-For AACOMAS and AADSAS portal you must generate an Evaluation Request using the Prehealth email address: prehealth@miami.edu (Do address).
+For AACOMAS and AADSAS portal you must generate an Evaluation Request using the Prehealth email address: prehealth@miami.edu (Do NOT send evaluation requests to Dr. Gaines' personal email address).
 Without this request, we will not be able to upload your packet.